mysteriumnetwork/documentation/content/token/bounty.md

 of being one of the top nodes in your region in month two.
 Once you get paid, your MYSTT value will go back to zero for the following month.

-**We will have a total cap of 250 nodes paid out for the following regions: the UK, US, Italy, Germany, Australia, Netherlands.**
+**We will have a total cap of 250 nodes paid out for the following regions: the UK, US, Italy, India, Germany, Australia, Netherlands.**

 When it comes to residential IPs, we may add more countries or change limits.
 We will provide you with 1-week notice in